VA Disability Ratings for Anxiety

 Do Veterans Have to File Separate Claims for Multiple Mental Health Conditions?

 Since mental health conditions share similar symptomatology, VA will consider the combined effects of the conditions to determine the overall level of social and occupational impairment.
 Although veterans may have another diagnosed mental health condition in addition to their anxiety disorder, VA will only assign one disability rating.
-Importantly, when veterans submit a claim for a particular mental health condition, VA will process your claim as a claim for any mental health condition.
+Importantly, when veterans submit a claim for a particular mental health condition, VA will process their claim as a claim for any mental health condition.
 Therefore, VA does not limit its consideration to the particular mental health condition that was identified in the veteran’s claim.
 For example, if a veteran’s initial claim is for PTSD, but the evidence of record reflects that he or she is also diagnosed with depression, VA is required to consider the veteran’s depression in connection with the initial claim for PTSD.
 As such, the assigned rating will reflect the severity and impact of both.